 What exactly is a virus?
 We know they are not susceptible to antibiotics.
-We know that they can cause anything from the common cold to the Spanish Flu Pandemic of 1918.
+We know that they can cause anything from the common cold, the Spanish Flu Pandemic of 1918 to our most recent COVID-19.
 Viruses are called "infectious agents," but what are they, exactly?
 Turns out the answer is not simple.

 Are viruses alive?

 In some ways, viruses are both living and non-living.
 They have genetic information that evolves through natural selection.
 They assemble themselves.
 You can't say either of those things about rocks, clouds, or stars.
 But they don't have any kind of internal chemical processes for sustaining life, such as growing, reproducing, or adapting to their environment.
 In this way, they are pretty much as inert as a non-living material.
 So what are they?
 Many scientists believe they are a precursor to life, a pre-life form that gives us an idea of how life evolved from self-assembling, self-replicating organic molecules.
 Others believe that they are more like seeds, with the potential for life, if they find the right environment (a cell host).
 Still others see them as simple parasites, runaway portions of genes from an earlier host.
 So this question has not been fully answered, but the pursuit of the answer has led to many fascinating discoveries.